Everything You Need To Know About Arizona Weed Tax - LaJolla.com

 If we’ve left your head spinning regarding how much is tax on weed in Arizona, take heart.
 There are actually many worthwhile benefits associated with Arizona weed tax.
 To elaborate, the Marijuana Excise Tax goes into a state government fund called the Smart and Safe Arizona Fund (SSAF).

-Once the marijuana tax revenue is collected by the state, it is distributed among various government-funded programs and organizations.
+Once the Arizona cannabis tax revenue is collected by the state, it is distributed among various government-funded programs and organizations.
 Currently, weed tax revenues are used to fund community colleges, fire departments, transportation departments, criminal justice programs, and law enforcement.

 The Last Word on Tax on Weed in Arizona